internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 * Accepted "Next to get started" though I suspect IIAB's comprehensive install gets some of them as well.
 * Selected your country, language, keyboard - it shouldnt matter which.
 * Changed password since RPis get hacked on default password
-* Connected to WiFi (not neccessary if you have Ethernet connected)
+* Connected to WiFi (not necessary if you have Ethernet connected)
 * It automatically Updated OS - this is big - take a break :-)
-    * Note that this process failed for me with failures of size and sha, but a restart, after the prompts for password etc, got me to a partially completed download so didn't have to start from scratch
+    * Note that this process failed for me with failures of size and sha, but a restart, after the prompts for password etc, got me to a partially completed download so I did not have to start from scratch
 * You might want to ...
 Menu/Preferences/Config / Set display to highest resolution

 ## Install Internet In A Box